transform#

 sphere2cart(r, theta, phi)

-Spherical to Cartesian coordinates.
+Convert spherical coordinates to Cartesian coordinates.

 cart2sphere(x, y, z)

-Return transformation matrix for translation array.
+Create a transformation matrix for translation.

-Return transformation matrix for rotation quaternion.
+Create a transformation matrix for rotation using quaternion.

-Return transformation matrix for scales array.
+Create a transformation matrix for scaling.

 apply_transformation(vertices, transformation)